 Described by many as a handheld computer, the iPhone has a range of features beyond taking photographs, making phone calls and sending text messages.
 Through Apple’s iOS mobile operating system (the software that powers an iPhone), users can also use the App Store, which gives them access to millions of apps – from TikTok to Minecraft to Apple Music.
+The iPhone includes a digital assistant, Siri, which can respond to written or spoken commands.

 iOS does have parental controls available to help parents block or limit specific apps on their child’s iPhone as well as restricting features such as location sharing.